Should We Call Hinduism Sanatana Dharma?

 In social matters, they devised their own rules of etiquette and manners often to the amusement of the Victorian England.
 Although the early settlers were mostly English speaking people, they evolved their own form of English with distinct spelling and pronunciation.
 America's success in the field of innovation and creativity, largely stemmed from this distinct individuality they promoted and preserved.

 Against this backdrop, think of what happens in India normally.
-People might have changed the names of places and streets; but they follow the western world with complete fascination.
+People might have changed place and street names, but have they ceases to blindly follow foreign cultures and their ways of life?
 Cricket consumes the lives of people.
 Most of the films and creative work is based on borrowed or copied ideas from the west.

 Many best works of Indian film and music industry are rather the poor imitations of the original works from the western world.
 There is no respect for intellectual property rights.
 People who copy the original art forms of the west are well rewarded with national and popular awards.